Skip navigation

 • Rapid eye movement (REM) sleep.
 Most dreaming occurs during REM sleep.
 Under normal circumstances, your muscles, except for your eyes and breathing muscles, do not move during this stage of sleep.

 • Non-rapid eye movement (NREM) sleep.
-NREM sleep is divided into three stages that can be detected by brain waves (EEG).
+NREM sleep is divided into three stages that can be detected by their specific brain wave patterns (EEG).

 REM sleep alternates with NREM sleep about every 90 minutes.
 A person with normal sleep most often has four to five cycles of REM and NREM sleep during a night.